bleonheart/MafiaRP-Lilia/README.md

 # MafiaRP

 MafiaRP is a roleplay schema for [Lilia](https://github.com/LiliaFramework/Lilia).
-Its aim is to provide a stable MafiaRP schema to start your server creation with.

 # Contents